Barr – Kaysersberg

 - Service hotline

 - Return transfer from Kaysersberg to Colmar (from there by train to Barr), price per person EUR 35 (surcharge for each additional person EUR 10).
 Reservation required, payable in advance.
-From there further by train to Barr.

 Arrival / Parking / Departure:

 - Arrival by train to Strasbourg.
 Further by train to Barr, approx. 1 hour.

 - Parking: Free hotel parking spaces, no reservation possible.